Transmission/Communication Medium or Channel:

 Use:

-• Twisted-pair cable is mainly used for long distance connections in (old) telephone communication line and in most modern Ethernet LAN networks.
+• Twisted-pair cable is mainly used for long-distance connections in (old) telephone communication lines and in most modern Ethernet LAN networks.

 (b) Coaxial Cable (Coax):